bluz71/git-status-snap/README.md

 git-status-snap | source
 ```

-Note, if using Fish just as an interactive shell, please make sure that the
+Note, if using Fish just as an interactive shell, as opposed to a login shell,
-`SHELL` environment variable is set to your running version of the fish
+please make sure that the `SHELL` environment variable is set to your running
-executable (for example `/bin/fish`).
+version of the fish executable (for example `/bin/fish`).

 Here is an example usage of _git-status-snap_ in a very simple Bash prompt
 script: